LostArtefacts/TRX/docs/trx/COMMANDS.md

   `/drain {room_num}`
   Floods or drains rooms at will.
 Act like you're Poseidon with a plumbing license, for when drowning is preferable to puzzles!

+- `/music`
+- `/music stop`
 - `/music {track_id}`
-  Plays a music track by its ID.
+  Shows the currently playing track, stops all music with `stop`, or plays a music track by its ID.
 Perfect for setting the mood at will.

 - `/sfx`
   `/sfx {sound}`